bertelschmitt/multistreamYOLO/README.md

 You can graft multistreamYOOLO upon an existing TrainYourOwnYOLO installation like so:

-- Rename .../TrainYourOwnYOLO/2_Training/src/keras_yolo3/yolo.py to yolo.py.ori, and replace the file with the [new version from thios repo](https://github.com/bertelschmitt/multistreamYOLO/blob/master/2_Training/src/keras_yolo3/yolo.py) This is the modified YOLO object that does all the work.
+- Rename .../TrainYourOwnYOLO/2_Training/src/keras_yolo3/yolo.py to yolo.py.ori, and replace the file with the [new version from this repo](https://github.com/bertelschmitt/multistreamYOLO/blob/master/2_Training/src/keras_yolo3/yolo.py) This is the modified YOLO object that does all the work.
 It should be a drop-in, bolt-on replacement, compatible with the current BuildYourOwnYOLO version.
 - Add the complete content of [.../TrainYourOwnYOLO/3_Inference](https://github.com/bertelschmitt/multistreamYOLO/tree/master/3_Inference), including the [MDResource](https://github.com/bertelschmitt/multistreamYOLO/tree/master/3_Inference/MDResource) folder to .../TrainYourOwnYOLO/3_Inference.
 This brings in MultiDetect.py and a feww attendant files.
 MultiDetect.conf is the config file of MultiDetect.py, and it's where the magic happens.
 [See in-depth explanantion here]https://github.com/bertelschmitt/multistreamYOLO/blob/master/MultiDetect.md).
 There are a few conf file versions for multiple scenarios for you to play with.
 Edit to your use case and liking, and rename to MultiDetect.conf.
 - Replace your current requirements.txt with the [new requirements.txt in this repo](https://github.com/bertelschmitt/multistreamYOLO/blob/master/requirements.txt)
 - Enter your virtualenv if you use one